- Patient-Friendly Summaries of ACR Appropriateness Criteria

 - Customizable flier - MS Word

-Free 8 1/2" x 11" and 16" x 20" RadiologyInfo.org promotional poster designs are available in PDF format for your use.
-Download either size poster to print and hang in your medical office or waiting room.
+Free 16" x 20" RadiologyInfo.org promotional posters are available in PDF format for your use.
+Download a poster to print and hang in your medical office or waiting room.

-Various print fulfillments websites can print the posters.
+Various print fulfillment websites can print the posters.
 These sites are not affiliated with RadiologyInfo.org.
 Printing costs are the user's responsibility.
 Contact firstname.lastname@example.org for more information.